-5.8 Data revision practice There are some delays in the reporting of absence because of birth.
-For this reason, published annual statistics early March so that Statistics Denmark can manage to get some of the backlog of reports covering a yearly mileage.
-The past year is recalculated half a year after the first publication and again one year after the first publication, after which the figures are considered final.
+5.8 Data revision practice There are some delays in reporting absences on daily benefits due to childbirth.
+For this reason, the annual statistics are published in March-April (in 2022, however, at the end of May for table revisions), so that Statistics Denmark can include some of the delayed reports in the annual run.
+The latest year is recalculated one year after the first publication, after which the figures are considered final.
+In case of table changes, the tables are recalculated for all years.
 6 Timeliness and punctuality The statistics are published annually in the month of March-April the year after the reference year.
 March-April is chosen as the compromise of current interest and waiting for the last reports of the year to appear.
 At publishing time the newest data will be less than three months old.
-6.1 Timeliness and time lag - final results The statistics is published annually in the month of March.
-March is chosen as the compromise of current interest and waiting for the last reports of the year to appear.
-At the same time the last year is recalculated.
-6.2 Punctuality It is expected that the statistics can be published without delay in relation to the announced time.
-7 Comparability Statistics are heavily influenced by Danish legislation.
-However, the legislation for maternity benefit has remained unchanged until mid-2019 since mid-2002.
-The current data source applies from 2017 onwards, but the years 2015 and 2016 are converted from an older system.
-7.1 Comparability - geographical Statistics are heavily influenced by local Danish legislation, which is why comparing with other countries' corresponding statistics is difficult.
-7.2 Comparability over time - Year 2000: Paternity leave is increased with two weeks - Year 2002: Total maternity and paternity leave from 26 weeks to 46 weeks - Year 2007: Data source switches to KMD-Maternity - Year 2012: Data source switches to KMD-Opus Maternity - Year 2017: Data source switches to UDK-Maternity 7.3 Coherence - cross domain Data from 'Benefits in connection with childbirth' is published quarterly in connection with the the statistic 'Persons receiving public benefits'.
+6.1 Timeliness and time lag - final results The statistics are published annually in the month of March-April the year after the reference year.
+March-April is chosen as the compromise of current interest and waiting for the last reports of the year to appear.
+At publishing time the newest data will be less than three months old.
+6.2 Punctuality It is expected that the statistics can be published without delay compared to the announced date.
+The postponements that have occurred so far have all been in order to include more (new) statistical database tables in the publication.
+7 Comparability The statistics are very much influenced by local Danish legislation, which makes comparison with similar statistics from other countries difficult.
+In addition, the algorithm calculation that determines whether parents are eligible to take maternity leave on daily benefits, and should therefore be included in the counts with zero days if they are eligible and there is no registration, does not exist in a similar way in other countries.
+7.1 Comparability - geographical The statistics are very much influenced by local Danish legislation, which makes comparison with similar statistics from other countries difficult.
+In addition, the algorithm calculation that determines whether parents are eligible to take maternity leave on daily benefits, and should therefore be included in the counts with zero days if they are eligible and there is no registration, does not exist in a similar way in other countries.

+7.2 Comparability over time - Year 2000: Earmarked paternity leave for men in weeks 26-27. - Year 2002: Total maternity and paternity leave up from 26 weeks to 46 weeks.
+Earmarked paternity leave for men in weeks 26-27 abolished. - Year 2007: Data source switches to KMD-Maternity - Year 2012: Data source switches to KMD-Opus Maternity - Year 2017: Data source switches to UDK-Maternity - Year 2022: Earmarked maternity leave for men is increased from 2 to 11 weeks.
+Earmarked maternity leave for women reduced by 3 weeks.
+Parental leave is reduced from 32 weeks to 26 weeks.
+Entry into force 2 August 2022.
+7.3 Coherence - cross domain Data from 'Benefits in connection with childbirth' is published quarterly in connection with the the statistic 'Persons receiving public benefits'.
 In these statistics, however, days on maternity benefit are prioritized in cases where there is conflicting information, which is why the figures will rarely be the same as in the primary statistics.
-Maternity allowance days are also included in a larger context in the statistics Labor market accounts.
+Maternity allowance days are also included in a larger context in the statistics Labor market accounts and Absence Statistics.
 7.4 Coherence - internal Data is consistent.